epw/consensus/Consensus Book.md

 The Pious’ Advanced Move Humanist lets a Pious show you the value of humanity, and that can affect you strongly enough to immediately gain an Anchor, even going above your starting number.
 The Pious sees something special in the world.

-The Guru’s Advanced Move Nekkhamma allows them to gain one last Anchor, "my love for humanity", when they would otherwise cease to be Anchored at all.
+The Mentor’s Advanced Move Nekkhamma allows them to gain one last Anchor, "my love for humanity", when they would otherwise cease to be Anchored at all.
 This represents a certain type of enlightenment, one that encourages them to stick around to spread their wisdom.

 #### Through an Advancement